Resources/Guides/Advanced

 4. Retargeting Pixels

 Ad platform pixels (Facebook, TikTok, Snapchat, Criteo) individually are small (10–30KB each).
 The problem is quantity.
-A typical e-commerce site has 5–8 retargeting pixels.
+A typical ecommerce site has 5–8 retargeting pixels.
 Combined: +100–250ms LCP from network requests and script parsing.

 5. Consent Management Platforms

-How to Defer Heavy Tags
+How to Defer Heavy Tags Without Breaking Data

 The simplest performance fix is changing when a tag loads.
 Most tags do not need to fire at page load.
 They can fire after the page is fully rendered without losing data.